Mary Robinson (poet): Criticism and reception

 Robinson was known as a sexualised celebrity, but she was a very talented writer.
 Robinson did not receive recognition for her work until much later because of "strict attitudes led to a rejection of the literary work of such a notorious woman."
-She became a lesson to young girls about the dangers of promiscuity, and pleasure seeking.
+She became a lesson to young girls about the dangers of promiscuity and a hedonistic lifestyle.
 She was named by her friend Samuel Taylor Coleridge "as a woman of undoubted genius."
 The collection of Poems published in 1791 had a "subscription list of 600 people was headed by His Royal Highness, George, Prince of Wales, and included many other members of the nobility.
 Some people subscribed because of her writing, some because of her notoriety, and some perhaps out of pity for the former actress, now crippled and ill.
-Reviews were generally kind, and noted traces in her poems of a sensibility that would later be termed Romanticism."
-Twenty years after her death the Poetical Works of The Late Mrs. Robinson was published in 1824, which speaks to her ongoing popularity.
-Robinson's second novel The Widow, and in her controversial comedy Nobody: A Comedy in Two Acts both of which, according to newspaper reports, offended fashionable women.
-Needless to say, Robinson's playwright career was short-lived after all the bad reviews of her play.
-The upper class interpreted her satire as mockery on female gambling and it was an attack on moral legitimacy of the Whig elite.
-The upper class interpretation of Nobody reveals a great deal about the social and political anxieties during the revolutionary era.
+Reviews were generally kind, and noted traces in her poems of a sensibility that would later be termed Romanticism." in 1824, more than twenty years after her death, the Poetical Works of The Late Mrs. Robinson was published, which speaks to her ongoing popularity.
+Robinson's second novel The Widow, and her controversial comedy Nobody: A Comedy in Two Acts, both offended fashionable women, according to newspaper reports.
+Needless to say, Robinson's playwright career was short-lived after all the bad reviews of her work.
+The upper class interpreted her satire as mockery on female gambling and as an attack on moral legitimacy of the Whig elite.
+This interpretation of Nobody reveals a great deal about the social and political anxieties during the Revolutionary Era.